If you have the ITSM Software Asset Management feature enabled

 installed, delete all attachments on your integration data sources.
 You can find them by

-Manage attachments for more
+navigating to Manage attachments for more

 and searching by integration.
 See